ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

    https://github.com/hpc4geo/Python-for-Earth-Science-Students/archive/refs/heads/main.zip

-   Remember content may be altered / updated / improved over the quarter, so if you are downloading the material, do so regularly (weekly).
+   Remember the course content may be altered / updated / improved over the quarter, so if you are downloading the material, do so regularly (weekly).